 1. Do you pay tax on futures trading?

 There is legal ambiguity about how much tax applies to crypto futures.
-This is because there is no clear legislation which clearly states if Futures Contracts in Crypto are a Virtual Digital Asset or not.
-However there is, a 1% TDS applies on trades above ₹50,000 (or ₹10,000 for some users).
+This is because there is no clear legislation that clearly states whether Futures Contracts in Crypto are a Virtual Digital Asset or not.
+However, there is a 1% TDS that applies to trades above ₹50,000 (or ₹10,000 for some users).

 3. Can I trade futures with crypto?